-Mexican president hails decision to release Guzman son; critics slam security policy
+'Failure:' Mexico admits bungled arrest of kingpin's son amid mayhem

-MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador defended security forces on Friday over their handling of a shocking outbreak of drug violence, saying they had saved lives by releasing a son of jailed kingpin Joaquin “El Chapo” Guzman after his bungled arrest.
+MEXICO CITY (Reuters) - Mexican officials on Friday admitted they had bungled the arrest of jailed kingpin Joaquin “El Chapo” Guzman’s son, who they let go amidst shootouts with drug gangs in the streets of a major city, even as the president defended his security strategy.

-Cartel gunmen surrounded security forces in the northwestern city of Culiacan on Thursday and made them free the drug lord’s son Ovidio Guzman, after his brief capture triggered gun battles and a jailbreak that stunned the country.
+Cartel gunmen surrounded security forces in the northwestern city of Culiacan on Thursday and made them free Ovidio Guzman, one of the drug lord’s dozen children, after his brief capture set off widespread gun battles and a jailbreak that stunned the country.

-The chaos in Culiacan, long a stronghold for the Guzmans’ Sinaloa Cartel, raised pressure on Lopez Obrador, who took office in December promising to pacify a country weary of more than a decade of gang violence, disappearances and shootouts.
+The chaos in Culiacan, a bastion of Guzman’s Sinaloa Cartel, raised pressure on President Andres Manuel Lopez Obrador, who took office in December promising to pacify a country weary of more than a decade of gang violence.

-Lopez Obrador, who came under strong criticism overnight on social media that he had caved in to the gang, vigorously defended the government response, although he emphasized it was his security cabinet that made the decision to release Guzman’s son.
+Lopez Obrador has come under heavy criticism on social media and among security experts, who said that authorities should not have caved in to the gang.

+His own officials said the operation had not been planned as well as it should have been.

-“Capturing a criminal can’t be worth more than people’s lives,” he said, noting that officials “did well” to free Ovidio Guzman.
-“We’re doing really well in our strategy,” said Lopez Obrador, a veteran leftist who has advocated a less confrontational approach to tackling the gangs.
+“Capturing a criminal can’t be worth more than people’s lives,” he said, adding that officials “did well” to free Ovidio Guzman.
+“We don’t want dead people, we don’t want war,” said Lopez Obrador, a veteran leftist who has advocated a less confrontational approach to tackling the gangs.

 The violent reaction to Guzman’s detention was on a scale rarely seen during Mexico’s long drug war, even after his more famous father’s arrests.

-Defense Minister Luis Cresencio Sandoval told a news conference that he had reports of at least eight people killed, including five suspected gang members, in Culiacan, a city of nearly 1 million people in Sinaloa state.
+Sandoval said he had reports of at least eight people killed, including five suspected gang members, in Culiacan, a city of nearly 1 million people in Sinaloa state.

-Footage on social media of panicked residents fleeing and high caliber gunfire ringing out dealt a stiff blow to Lopez Obrador.
+Footage on social media showed panicked residents fleeing and high caliber gunfire ringing out.

-At the center of his strategy has been the creation of new National Guard, but thousands of that militarized police force’s members have instead been sent to contain illegal immigration through Mexico at the behest of U.S. President Donald Trump.

-Gladys McCormick, a security analyst at Syracuse University in the United States, said in a statement the latest news from Mexico read like that of a country in “the throes of war.”

-“What is incontrovertible is that the Sinaloa Cartel won yesterday’s battle,” she added.
-“Not only did they get the government to release Ovidio, they demonstrated to the citizens of Culiacán as well as the rest of Mexico who is in control.”

-Chaos in Culiacan continued into the night after a large group of inmates also escaped from the city prison on Thursday.
+Chaos continued into the night after a large group of inmates also escaped from the city prison on Thursday.
 Residents cowered in shopping centers and supermarkets as gunfire roared.
 Black plumes of smoke rose across the skyline.

+Gladys McCormick, a security analyst at Syracuse University in the United States, said the latest news from Mexico read like that of a country in “the throes of war.”

+“What is incontrovertible is that the Sinaloa Cartel won yesterday’s battle,” she added.
+“Not only did they get the government to release Ovidio, they demonstrated to the citizens of Culiacan as well as the rest of Mexico who is in control.”

 Lopez Obrador rejected the suggestion the government had acted weakly in releasing the younger Guzman, describing this view as “conjecture” put about by his adversaries to hurt him.

-A trenchant critic of past administrations, Lopez Obrador said the previous strategy had turned Mexico into a “graveyard” and that his critics wanted him to continue with it.
+A trenchant critic of past administrations, Lopez Obrador said previous government strategies had turned Mexico into a “graveyard” and that his critics wanted him to continue with it.

 He argues that authorities should focus more on the root causes of drug violence, such as poverty and a lack of jobs.